 - The top predicted class is not enough in many decision contexts.
 Instead, all class (disease) probabilities provided to the decision maker must be correct, i.e. the classifier providing them must be calibrated.
 This is because the optimal result that maximizes the total expected lifespan depends directly on all probabilities and not just on the predicted class.

 - Recalibration of models is possible and can happen intuitively: given an uncalibrated classifier, it is possible for the player to outperform the optimal algorithm that is based purely on disease probabilities.
-This is because by observing the outcomes of each round the player can in principle " recalibrate" his decision making, especially if the classifier is always overconfident or always underconfident.
+This is because by observing the outcomes of each round the player can in principle “recalibrate” their decision-making process, especially if the classifier is always overconfident or always underconfident.

 About the implementation